Can You Export Google Photos to iCloud?

 Tip: Before uploading to iCloud, you may have to unzip the exported Google Photos data into a folder.

-Way 2.
-Export Photos from Google Photos to iCloud by Cloud Transfer
+Download & Upload: Single Export from Google Photos to iCloud

-Even though you don’t need to download and upload every piece of photo and video in the above method, it may still cost so much of your time and energy to wait for the export process to be done by Google Takeout and iCloud web.
+As you can see, it may cost so much of your time and energy to wait for the export process to be done by Google Takeout and your browser.
 And it also requires enough cellular data traffic and a reliable Internet connection.

 - Efficient: One-key data transfer, backup, and sync between clouds.